Phar 642 - Principles of Drug Action » Spring 2022 » Renal and Cardiovascular Pharmacology

 A. Increased cardiac output and decreased blood pressure

-B. Decreased cardiac output and blood pressure
+B. Decreased cardiac output and Increased blood pressure

-C. Increased cardiac output and blood pressure
+C. Decreased cardiac output and blood pressure

-D. Decreased cardiac output and Increased blood pressure
+D. Increased cardiac output and blood pressure

 Question #2